avi-harari/ContentMigration/README.md

     pip install requests
     pip install requests-toolbelt

-Caveats:

-* HTTP 500 is treated as success due to a bug.
-This is a workaround and should not be used in production.
-* If 2 Syncpoints exist with the same name, one will randomly be chosen.

 ### First run

-Before using the program, please enter your credentials in `Services\ConfigurationFile`.
+Before using the program, please enter your credentials in `Services\ConfigurationFile`:

+* App Key
+* App Secret
+* Application Token

 In case you do not have the credentials and would like to learn how to obtain these, please go to <https://developer.syncplicity.com/overview>.